Things didn’t turn out the way I thought. What's next?

-It doesn’t matter how hard I try to keep sleeping: sun, glass and car seat join to boycott my sleep, leaving me with one travelling truth: Road trip must go on.
+It doesn’t matter how hard I try to keep sleeping: sun, glass and car seat boycott my sleep, leaving me with one travelling truth: Road trip must go on.

 My eyelids are still heavy but I vividly remember.
 The feeling of the sand softly passing through my feet, the sea salt drying on my skin and the clear waters that make me want to eat the sea.
 Yes, I want to eat the sea.
 As if it was even possible to fully join its deep and destiny changing nature.

 With every car start that leads to a new destination, I cry a little bit.
 My soul knows it’s time to go, that time is ephemeral but I can also feel the taste of new moments to live for.
 The kindness of the old man that speaks dialect rolling the words with a lazy accent, the man in the salami store that tells me proudly that the walls are made of real marble —surrounded by religious figures, of course—.
 Landscapes made of water, rocks and bees.

 A car chasing the warm summer air with the wind in the back and a long tail of stories.
 I can see it now, every day of dazzling sun is not more nor less than a kick start that won’t accept excuses.

 I stood in front a volcano and felt peace and relief.